ml-jku/lsc/README.md

 **additional information** on the dataset: http://ml.jku.at/research/lsc/index.html

 **dataset download**: http://ml.jku.at/research/lsc/mydata.html
-* maybe most interesting to you (in case you are working in Python) is the section dataPythonReduced
+* maybe most interesting to you (in case you are working in Python) is the section `dataPythonReduced`
-* load dataPythonReduced-data into Python https://github.com/ml-jku/lsc/blob/master/pythonCode/apred/loadData.py
+* load `dataPythonReduced`-data into Python https://github.com/ml-jku/lsc/blob/master/pythonCode/apred/loadData.py

 **BibTeX:**